AnnGilbert/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 104-print_buffer.c a function that prints a buffer.

-File main.h is the header file containing all the function prototypes.
+-File main.h is the header file containing all the function prototypes.